stormfiber/discardapi-go/README.md

 ## API Categories

 **Islamic**
-Quran, Hadith, Prayer Times, Islamic Books
+Quran, Hadith, Prayer Times, Islamic Books and much more

 **AI**
-Gemini Pro, Llama, Mistral, Image Generation
+Gemini Pro, Llama, Mistral, Image Generation and much more

 **Downloads**
-Facebook, Instagram, TikTok, Twitter, YouTube, etc.
+Facebook, Instagram, TikTok, Twitter, YouTube and much more

 **URL Shortener**
 Multiple shortening services

 **Jokes & Quotes**
-Dad jokes, programming jokes, motivational quotes
+Dad jokes, programming jokes, motivational quotes and much more

 **Images**
-Random images by category
+Random images by category and much more

 **Image Makers**
-QR codes, avatars, carbon images
+QR codes, avatars, carbon images and much more

 **Faker**
-Generate fake users, addresses, companies
+Generate fake users, addresses, companies and much more

 **Music**
-Spotify, SoundCloud, lyrics
+Spotify, SoundCloud, Deezer, lyrics and much more

 **Facts**
-Date facts, year facts, math facts
+Date facts, year facts, math facts and much more

+**News**
+CNN & Many other news and media endpoints

 **Codec**
 Base64, Base32, Binary encoding and **many more**